mirrorctl/mirrorctlDocs/content/docs/reference/command/snapshot/list.md

 weight: 9
 ---

-## The `snapshot list` command

-List snapshots for one or more mirrors.
+The `mirrorctl snapshot list` command displays all snapshots for one or more mirrors.

+Use this command to see which snapshots are available and their current status (production, staging, or unmarked).

 ```bash
 mirrorctl snapshot list [mirror-ids...] [flags]
 ```

-The `snapshot list` command displays all snapshots for the specified mirrors.
-If no mirror IDs are provided, snapshots for all configured mirrors are listed.

 ## Usage